archibaldmilton/Girellu/Releases/Mods/Arch Cars Public/README.md

 # Arch Modified Physics
+> Minimum CSP version is 0.2.0
+### Some takeaways from this Arch update:
+* All Arch cars will eventually be updated to Cosmic suspension type.
+To know about more cosmic suspension type, click [here](https://github.com/ac-custom-shaders-patch/acc-extension-config/wiki/Cars-%E2%80%93-Cosmic-Suspension "GitHub").
+* Non cosmic suspension data will be moved to the legacy folder for archival purposes and thereby will no longer receive support.
 ## Installation
 The install_arch_cars.bat script will automate installing of the car mods inside this folder.
 If you want to individually download cars, then you will have to manually install them.
 ### Automated .bat script install (recommended method, installs all cars)